 Heat transfer vinyl is always best for clothing and for fabric items such as tote bags, cosmetic pouches, drink coolies, mousepads and so on.
 The use of heat allows the design to firmly adhere to the substrate, making it more durable.

 Adhesive vinyl is great for awkwardly shaped objects that aren’t able to be heat transferred.
 Overall, adhesive vinyl can be a lot more versatile with the things you are able to create with it.
 It’s great for making wall art, or for decorating things such as glass chopping boards!
-It’s cheaper and less complicated to use than HTV.

 This video from Expressions Vinyl shows some interesting and unconventional ways of using HTV (you might get a few new ideas!):